CiscoDevNet/NX-SDK/README.md

     ```
       switch(config)# feature nxsdk
     ```
-  - To run C++ Custom Application from
+  - To run C++/Go Custom Application from
     - VSH
       - rpm_gen.py script installs the application in default location /isan/bin/nxsdk.
         NOTE: To start an Application from the default location just use the App Name and